 Dan Scurlock, Owner

-Dan grew up as a city boy and we moved to the farm in 1971 when David was 6 weeks old.
-Dan took to farming and after his father-in-law passed away in 1986, he began upgrading the farm.
+Dan grew up as a city boy and we moved to the farm in 1971 when David was 6 weeks old and Daniel was 5.
+Dan took to farming and after my dad passed away in 1986, he began upgrading the farm.
 After graduating from Baylor University, Dan began a lifelong career in insurance.
-Dan retired in 2009 and has enjoyed improving Scurlock Farms and meeting and visiting with our guests.
+He retired in 2009 and has enjoyed improving Scurlock Farms and meeting and visiting with our guests.

 Sheron Scurlock, Co-Owner and Vacation Rental Manager